 Health and Medicine

-Magnets are found in some commonly used medical equipment such as and Magnetic Resonance Imaging machines.
+Magnets are found in some commonly used medical equipment such as Magnetic Resonance Imaging machines.
 MRIs use powerful magnetic fields to generate a radar-like radio signal from inside the body, using the signal to create a clear, detailed picture of bones, organs and other tissue.
 An MRI magnet is very strong – thousands of times more powerful than common kitchen magnets.
 Another medical use for magnets is for treating cancer.
 A doctor injects a magnetically-sensitive fluid into the cancer area and uses a powerful magnet to generate heat in the body.
 The heat kills the cancer cells without harming healthy organs.

 Though it may not be obvious, most homes contain many magnets.
 Refrigerator magnets hold papers, bottle openers, and other small items to the metal refrigerator door.
 A pocket compass uses a magnetic needle to show which way is north.
 The dark magnetic strip on the backside of a credit card stores data in much the same way as a computer’s hard drive does.
-Vacuum cleaners, blenders and washing machines all have electric motors that work by magnetic principles.
+Vacuum cleaners, blenders, and washing machines all have electric motors that work by magnetic principles.
 You’ll find magnets in phones, doorbells, shower curtain weights and children’s toys.

 Many computers use magnets to store data on hard drives.
 Magnets alter the direction of magnetic material on a hard disk in segments that then represent computer data.
 Later, computers read the direction of each segment of the magnetic material to “read” the data.
-The small speakers found in computers, televisions, and radios also use magnets; inside the speaker, a wire coil and magnet converts electronic signals into sound vibrations.
+The small speakers found in computers, televisions, and radios also use magnets; inside the speaker, a wire coil and magnet convert electronic signals into sound vibrations.

 Electric Power and Other Industries